unjica/unjica/README.md

 # Unjica

-A modern web application built with Next.js 15, React 19, and TypeScript.
+A modern web application built with Next.js 15, React 19, and TypeScript featuring AI-generated art news digests.

 ## Overview

-Unjica is a clean, modern web application that serves as a foundation for building dynamic web experiences.
-It features responsive design, interactive UI components with smooth animations, and email subscription functionality.
+Unjica is a clean, modern web application that serves as a platform for modern art news and AI-generated art digests.
+It features responsive design, interactive UI components with smooth animations, a database for storing generated content, and an automated scheduler that generates new art digests hourly.

 ## Key Technologies